attackgoat/vk-graph/guide/src/usage.md

 The allocation strategy provides a large section of memory which is then sub-allocated for any resources which use it.
 This may lead to fragmentation and memory exhaustion in some scenarios.

-Individual buffers or images may use dedicated memory allocations by setting their `dedicated`
+Individual buffers or images may use dedicated memory allocations by setting their `alloc_dedicated`
 field:

 ```rust